deltaphi/RR32CanController/README.md

 attempt to sit there without sending queued messages or receiving any messages transmitted on the bus.

+### WiFi

+This sketch only supports runtime-selection of CAN connection vs. WiFi connection.
+The WiFi connection information (SSID, Password, IP of CAN-Gateway) must be hardcoded.

+To support hardcoding, a template file "_wificonfig.h" is provided.
+Copy the template to "wificonfig.h" and adjust the configuration information to your needs.

 ### Menuing

 #### General concept